Lathe Chuck Guide: Jaws, Faceplates, and Compatibility Decoded

 A worm screw (sometimes called a screw chuck) is a single large wood screw that threads into the lathe spindle or mounts in the chuck body.
 You drive the blank onto the screw point to hold it for face turning without a tenon or faceplate.

 The worm screw is faster than a faceplate for small blanks (under 8 inches).
 It is less secure for large, heavy blanks.
 Most four-jaw chucks can hold a worm screw insert in the chuck body, so you get screw-chuck functionality from your existing chuck investment.
+A Jacobs chuck fitted with a center screw does the same job for small spindle blanks; neither option matches the faceplate’s grip on a large or dense piece.

 What to buy